Ski-touring at Mount Decoeli

 - Mt.
 Decoeli area – see Yukon Hiking’s trail descriptions, see links above for avalanche forecasts.

 - Haines Pass area – see Claude Vallier’s new book for route ideas.
-See links above for avalanche forecasts.
+See links above for avalanche forecasts and the weather station data.

 - Tomlin Hill in Haines Junction is a lovely place to toboggan with families, there is a small firepit, and picnic table